OtabekTU/EasyRegress/README.md

 Description:
-Developed a fully functional web application for performing time series forecasting, ARIMA modeling, and post-estimation diagnostics using Streamlit.
+A fully functional web application for performing time series forecasting, ARIMA modeling, and post-estimation diagnostics using Streamlit.
 The application is equipped with both manual and automatic ARIMA modeling features, and a variety of diagnostic tools to assess model assumptions and forecast accuracy.
 The application was designed to handle different types of time series data, including the ability to log-transform and difference the data, and visualize results interactively.

 Key Features & Contributions: